 What if you have NO credit history at all?

-All other areas of the application still need to be up to par, but lack of credit history alone can't disqualify you from borrowing.
+All other areas of the application still need to be up to par, but a lack of credit history alone can't disqualify you from borrowing.
 There are significant hoops to jump through if you don't have a credit score, but it's not a dealbreaker.

 Items that look good in your credit history: